Kudumbashree: Kudumbashree Auxiliary Groups

 Out of the total NHG members, women between 18 and 40 years of age constitute 10% only.
 The limitations including giving membership only to one member per family, have been a reason for this.
 Because of this, a greater percentage of young women failed to get directly benefited out of the various programmes being implemented through Kudumbashree.
 As a solution, Kudumbashree formulated Auxiliary Groups and now the young women are offered an opportunity to become part of these Auxiliary Groups.
 The project aims at ensuring the social, cultural and livelihood upliftment of young women.

 Kudumbashree Special NHGs

-To ensure the social inclusion of the side-lined transgender community, Kudumbashree had also started special NHGs for transgenders and they are given an opportunity to find a steady livelihood of their own and lead a dignified life in the society.
+To ensure the social inclusion of the transgender community, Kudumbashree had also started special NHGs for transgenders to give them an opportunity to find a steady livelihood of their own, and to lead a dignified life in the society.

 Kudumbashree also associates with the Mahatma Gandhi National Rural Employment Guarantee Scheme (MGNREGS) in Kerala.